jkohhokj/jkohhokj2.github.io/projects.md

 [idekCTF 2021 All challenges](https://github.com/idekctf/idekctf2021)

 A couple more honorable mentions that I did during this tedious, stressful CTF journey was partnering with other online cybersecurity communities, founding idekJT, a junior team for funneling top talent into the main team lol, writing a basic [guide](https://github.com/idekctf/idekctf.github.io/blob/main/Resources/BabyRev.md) to CTF reverse engineering, and seeking out sponsorships for idekCTF 2021 (as well as writing my own challenges of course).

+## Language Acquisition (Early 2020 - present): <a name="Language"></a>

+## Running (Late 2019 - present): <a name="Running"></a>

+> Jogging is a form of trotting or running at a slow or leisurely pace.
+The main intention is to increase physical fitness with less stress on the body than from faster running but more than walking, or to maintain a steady speed for longer periods of time.

+Through the later years of middle school into high school I've used running as a way to stay physically active.
+My main goal during this period of time was to increase my pace over the 1 mile distance, however without properly training advice or coaching my progress did not match up with my expections.
+During this time, my weekly mileage was somewhere around 10 miles.
+But over time, my interest and drive to run faster gradually dwindled, eventually having lackluster motivation to even put on my shoes.

 ## Calisthenics (2018 - present): <a name="Calisthenics"></a>